Gaelic Symphony

-Gaelic Symphony or Symphony in E minor, Op.
+The Gaelic Symphony or Symphony in E minor, Op.
 32 was written by Amy Marcy Cheney Beach in 1894; it was the first symphony composed and published by a female American composer.
 The piece debuted in Boston on Friday, October 30, 1896 to "public and journalistic acclaim."
-Beach drew inspiration for the large orchestral work from simple old English, Irish, and Scottish melodies; thus, she subtitled the work 'Gaelic.'
+Beach drew inspiration for the large orchestral work from Irish melodies; thus, she subtitled the work 'Gaelic.'

 History

 Beach began composing her symphony in November 1894.
-Although Beach would later become more accepting of music from North American traditions—such as Native American themes—Beach chose to incorporate songs of the European influence into her early works.
-One such (Celtic) tune was her song entitled, "Dark Is the Night!" which she set to the words of the English poet William Ernest Henley.
-She borrowed this song for her symphony.
+She chose to incorporate three Irish tunes in her Symphony; she also incorporated her own song "Dark is the Night" (1890, op.
+11/1) into the first movement.

-Beach was heavily influenced by her contemporary Antonín Dvořák; naturally, she looked to Dvořák's compositions and publicized philosophies on American music while composing her symphony.
+Beach was influenced by her contemporary Antonín Dvořák; like many, she looked to Dvořák's compositions and publicized philosophies on American music while composing her symphony.
 Though Dvořák's nationality was Czech, he was in the United States for much of 1892–1895 as head of the National Conservatory in New York.
 He represented American art music in the late nineteenth century—specifically through his New World Symphony and American String Quartet.
 Dvořák wove pentatonic scales from Native-American and African-American music and rhythms of slavic dances along with his European romantic style to create works unique to America—the melting pot.
 The "native" elements were not as readily embraced by Beach.
 Upon hearing of the derivations of Dvořák's New World Symphony, Beach heartily responded, "[w]e of the North should be far more likely to be influenced by old English, Scotch or Irish songs, inherited with our literature from our ancestors."
 When her symphony premiered, Beach was barely 30 years old and in the throes of forming her own compositional style; in contrast, her later years brought maturity and an openness to infuse Native-American, specifically Inuit, and African-American songs into her music.